What's the problem with inequality after accounting for other societal ills, faulty causal inference, and human psychology, such as:

 Lack of hope/optimism

-I suspect some will object that the other societal ills are exacerbated by inequality or that the above perceptions and emotions are onto something that really exists.
+I suspect some will object that other societal ills are exacerbated by inequality or that the above perceptions and emotions are onto something that really exists.
 To which I say: show me (with rock-solid evidence).

 Causal attributions matter, because policy matters.
 Attacking the wrong problem makes for bad policy.